mabafaba/giomap/docs/client_documentation.md

 # Realtime Collaborative Mapping

-DrawMap is a web application that allows users to place markers, lines, and polygons on a map - simultaneously and in real time.
+giomap is a web application that allows users to place markers, lines, and polygons on a map - simultaneously and in real time.

 Open source and free to use.
 The source code is available on GitHub.
 Built with Leaflet, Socket.io, Node.js, Express, Alpine.js, and sakura.css.